sheridana/sleap_motile/README.md

 | 4  | 2 | 448.919983 | 258.000000 | 1.0   |
 | 5  | 2 | 535.239990 | 238.759995 | 1.0   |

+We then just take the euclidean distance between nodes across consecutive frames, forward in time to get our edges and prediction_distances.
+E.g `get_edges(nodes)` will then give us this:

 | source | target | prediction_distance |
 |:------:|:------:|:-------------------:|